ssmirr/Notebooks/nodejs/yaml/yaml-practice.md

 You can read a [nice overview](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) on the syntax, especially rules related to representing strings.
 But first, we will make a first pass in understanding it by parsing and doing something with YAML.

+### Creating a yaml file

-1. Create the following yaml document by *clicking* the edit button 📝 in the notebook cell.
+Create the following yaml document by *clicking* the edit button 📝 in the notebook cell.
 Any updates you make will inside the cell be updated in the file, after you leave focus.

 ```yaml |{type:'file', path: '/tmp/resources/objects.yaml'}
 objects: